IxsCN/build-Chromium-OS/README.md

 # Build  Chromium OS step by step
+## this is a brief description about what i have done.
+this mind Map show [more details](https://www.processon.com/view/link/594e9ae4e4b0ad619ac510cd)

+PWD is qgxj

 ###  It is little hard for me, everything is strange,  fortunately developer-guide is very detailed.